Ski Tech Levels and Ski Fitness Levels

-In addition, we have a useful article on choosing a ski touring holiday and choosing a ski touring course to help you through the decision making process and finally, you should check the ski touring skills required for your trip: our intro level skills courses require no previous touring experience, whereas our hut to hut trips all require at least a few days of previous day touring experience as a minimum (by day touring, we mean ski touring on days out from a valley base, rather than hut to hut).
+In addition, we have useful articles on choosing a ski touring holiday and choosing a ski touring course to help you through the decision making process and finally, you should check the ski touring skills required for your trip: our intro level skills courses require no previous touring experience, whereas our hut to hut trips all require at least a few days of previous day touring experience as a minimum (by day touring, we mean ski touring on days out from a valley base, rather than hut to hut).
 All of this information is available for easy reference on the course pages.

 Our Ski Tech Levels

-Our 5 ski levels are based on what types of snow and conditions you can confidently do regular linked turns in – and just as importantly, what conditions you begin to struggle in.
+Our 5 ski levels are based on what types of snow, terrain and conditions you can confidently make regular linked turns in – and just as importantly, what conditions you begin to struggle in.
 (By ‘linked turns’ we mean skiing confidently and in control, moving from one turn into the next without traversing in between – ‘getting down it’ or survival skiing doesn’t count here!)

 Tech Level 1

 Intro Off Piste Skier (Advanced Piste Skier).
 You cruise reds, black runs are challenging but fun and you have ventured off piste between the runs with varying degrees of success (ie deep snow is still something of a mystery…) *Equivalent to Ski Club of GB Off Piste Level: Red – Aspirer*